reflectoring/reflectoring.github.io/_posts/2020-11-21-spring-boot-elastic-search.md

 <logger name="org.springframework.data.elasticsearch.client.WIRE" level="trace"/>
 ```
 ## Representing the Document
 In our example, we will search for products by their name, brand, price, or description.
-So for storing the product as a Document in Elasticsearch, we will represent the product as a POJO, and decorate it with `Field` annotations to configure the mapping with Elasticsearch as shown here:
+So for storing the product as a document in Elasticsearch, we will represent the product as a POJO, and decorate it with `Field` annotations to configure the mapping with Elasticsearch as shown here:

 ```java
 @Document(indexName = "productindex")